-Several years before the original Call of Duty kicked off the oversaturation of WW2 first-person shooters in earnest, Medal of Honor set the bar.
+Several years before the original Call of Duty kicked off the now-oversaturated WW2 first-person shooter genre, Medal of Honor set the bar.
 Steven Spielberg developed the story, working with the same historical military consultants he collaborated with on Saving Private Ryan.

-Where previous shooters had been relatively light-hearted affairs about blasting hordes of demons, Medal of Honor was one of the first serious, cinematic shooters that presaged future classics like Spec Ops: The Line by exploring the medium’s serious narrative potential.
-Critics and fans also praised its gameplay, however, as one of the most generally refined shooters released to date.
+Where previous shooters remained relatively light-hearted affairs about blasting hordes of demons, Medal of Honor was one of the first serious, cinematic shooters that presaged future classics like Spec Ops: The Line by exploring the medium’s serious narrative potential.
+Critics and fans also praised its gameplay as one of the most generally refined shooters released to date.

 Tony Hawk Pro Skater 2

 The original Tony Hawk Pro Skater was an enormous success when it launched in 1999, but the follow-up a year later truly cemented it as one of the most beloved sports franchises of all time.

 The action centers around arcade-style gameplay, with the player flipping and grinding over open levels to rack up as many points as possible from tricks and combos within two minutes.
 Collectibles and level-specific objectives keep it spicy, and the addition of level- and skater-creation tools give it a ton of replayability.

 The series continued through the ill-received Tony Hawk Pro Skater 5 in 2015, but for many, the second remains the definitive entry and still one of the most highly rated sports games of all time.